On the Provable Performance Guarantee of Efficient Reasoning Models: Introduction

 \section{Introduction}

-Large reasoning models (LRMs) have demonstrated strong performance in tackling complex problem-solving~\citep{deepseek-ai2025deepseekr1,yang2025qwen3,nvidia2025nvidia}.
+Large reasoning models (LRMs) have shown strong performance in tackling complex problems~\citep {deepseek-ai2025deepseekr1,yang2025qwen3}.
 However, this strong performance largely depends on long reasoning chains, which substantially increase the computational cost during inference.
 This phenomenon, often referred to as overthinking~\citep{yue2025dont}, is evident in mathematical and logic-intensive tasks.
-And, in applications requiring real-time interaction or large-scale processing, such as text generation~\citep{zhang2022opt} and chatbot~\citep{roller2020recipes}, inference efficiency directly determines usability and user experience.
+And, in applications requiring real-time interaction or large-scale processing, such as text generation~\citep{zhang2022opt} and chatbot~\citep{roller2021recipes}, inference efficiency directly determines usability and user experience.
 Therefore, it is essential to improve the inference efficiency of LRMs.

-To address this, existing works proposed to switch the LRM into a nonthinking mode to avoid overthinking~\citep{cheng2025think, chung2025thinker, fang2025thinkless, li2025dynamicmind, liang2025thinkswitcher, ma2025reasoning, paliotta2025thinking, pan2025survey, xiao2025fastslow, yong2025think, yue2025dont}.
-While effective in reducing computational demands, using a nonthinking model often degrades solution quality or introduces additional errors.
+To address this, some existing works proposed to switch the LRM into a non-thinking mode to avoid overthinking~\citep{chung2025thinker, fang2025thinkless, li2025dynamicmind, liang2025thinkswitcher, ma2025reasoning, paliotta2025thinking, pan2025survey, xiao2025fastslow, yong2025think}.
+While effective in reducing computational demands, using a non-thinking model often degrades solution quality or introduces additional errors.
 For instance, in theorem-proving tasks, switching techniques may lead to invalid logical steps, and in mathematical reasoning, it can result in calculation mistakes or overlooked solution paths.
 Besides, such methods lack a rigorous theoretical guarantee for performance loss.
 This limitation raises a fundamental issue: